YouTube Scraper β€” Videos, Transcripts, Comments, Channels avatar

 Input

-Provide any combination of video URLs, search queries, and channel URLs, then toggle the add-ons you want.
+Provide any mix of video URLs, search queries and channel URLs, then toggle the add-ons.

 {